Manuele120/Watch_Wesite/README.md

 # Watch_Wesite
-A simple html and css only website site assignment
+A simple html and css only website site assignment.